stang149/3601-S16-lab4_mongo/README.md

 ## Travis-CI

 By now, you should know the drill.
 Set up Travis as you did in Lab 3, and refer back to that if you have forgotten how to.

+> If there are issues, let the lab assistants know.

 ## Resources
 Bootstrap Components: